Jorch72/OpenComputersProgramsNick/README.md

-# Nick's Open Computers Programs, and other files..
+# Nick's Open Computers Programs
 A home for my oc lua scripts.
 [Open Computers](http://ocdoc.cil.li/), is a minecraft mod that adds programmable computers.
 This is a repository of lua scripts for that mod.

 ## Rotarycraft Machine Controllers